OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 ## Software requirements for app users

-The following sections specify the requirements that users of the apps developed with ODC need to meet.
+The following sections specify the requirements that users of the apps developed with ODC must meet.

 <div class="info" markdown="1">

-**End User Requirements**:  OutSystems browser support continues for six months after the OutSystems announces a date on which support ends.
-This support is for all end users running OutSystems on that particular browser.
+**End User Requirements**:  OutSystems browser support continues for 6 months after OutSystems announces a date on which support ends.
+This support is for all end-users running OutSystems on that particular browser.

 </div>

 ### Web apps

 It's recommended that you use the most current version.

 * Edge
 * Firefox